- What is HPV?

 Are the HPV vaccines safe?

-As of 2009, Gardasil is also licensed and considered safe for males ages 9 through 26 years.
-Boys and young men may choose to get this vaccine to prevent anal cancer and genital warts.
+Based on FDA approval, Gardasil is also safe for males ages 9 through 26 years, while Gardasil 9 is safe for males aged 9 through 15.
+Boys and young men may choose to get one of these vaccines to prevent anal cancer and genital warts.

 People may faint after getting any vaccine, including HPV vaccines.
 Fainting after getting a shot is more common in teens than in young children or adults.
 To keep people from getting hurt from fainting, a 15-minute waiting period for people of all ages is recommended after any vaccination.

-Both HPV vaccines are still being monitored for side effects, especially rare ones not seen in the study trials.
+All of the HPV vaccines are monitored for side effects, especially rare ones not seen in the study trials, even those approved several years ago.
 CDC and FDA doctors and scientists still review all reports of serious side effects reported to the Vaccine Adverse Event Reporting System (VAERS) to watch for potential new vaccine safety concerns that may need further study.
 (The VAERS is a national reporting system that looks at reports of side effects after vaccinations.)
 The American Cancer Society will watch those reviews and report any concerns about the safety of the vaccines.

 Last Medical Review: 04/09/2014